2121

 What is the Insurance Bet in Blackjack?

-The cards will be dealt as usual - if the dealer’s upcard is an Ace, before they check for a blackjack, all players around the table will be given the option to make an insurance bet.
-Normally, this bet can be up to half the amount of your original bet.
+The cards will be dealt as usual - if the dealer’s visible card is an Ace, all players around the table will be given the option to make an insurance bet.
+This bet is half of the original stake.

-Those who do choose to take an insurance bet will place their additional bet in the designated area on the blackjack table, which will usually be demarcated as the Insurance spot.
+Those who choose to take an insurance bet will place their additional bet in the designated area on the blackjack table, which will usually be demarcated as the insurance spot.

 Once all the insurance bets have been made, the dealer's hole card can be checked.
 If the dealer does indeed have a blackjack (so their face-down card is a 10-value card such as 10, J, Q, or K), then the insurance bet will pay out.